Room 17: Royalty, Celebrity & Scandal

 © The National Portrait Gallery, London

 As Prince of Wales, Prince Regent and King, George IV was an exceptional patron of art and architecture.
 Despite the remarkable elegance of his court, George led the monarchy through a period of constant humiliation and scandal.
-The poet Shelly, voicing the popular mood, scorned George and his corrupt and decadent brothers as 'the dregs of their dull race'.
+The poet Shelley, voicing the popular mood, scorned George and his corrupt and decadent brothers as 'the dregs of their dull race'.

 In 1783 George began socialising with Charles James Fox and his Whig circle, notorious for its debauchery.
 George himself was given to gluttony and womanising, activities that were mercilessly caricatured by satirists such as James Gillray.